Stillwater Cycle Park For ATV Riding

 The Stillwater Cycle Park has 500 acres open to ATV riding.
 The routes are over red clay, which is quite slippery when wet.
-Requires annual permit.
+An annual permit is required to use this park.

 Directions: From 6th & Western, go south 4 miles to 56th St, turn west and proceed 3.5 miles.
 Gate to the park is on south side of road.